Braehead Golf Club – Competition Rules and Conditions

 Prize giving ceremony will be held in the club house following the conclusion of the final match.

-Open Competitions: Braehead organises five gents open competitions each season, comprehensive details are published and posted on the club notice board in advance of each event.
+Open & Invitation Competitions: Braehead organises five gents open competitions each season and two invitations, comprehensive details are published and posted on the club notice board in advance of each event, on the website and can be booked on BRS or online.

 - Sir James Younger: Stroke-play competition, handicap limit 11.